jlyonsmith/HowTo/Ubuntu/Install_Ubuntu_16.04_LTS_Service_Instance.md

 ### VIM

-Here's a good set of defaults for VIM:
+Here's a good set of defaults for the `~/.vimrc` file:

 ```
 :color desert